abderrahmanefrt/abderrahmanefrt/README.md

 # 👋 Hello, I'm Ferhat Abderrahmane!

 Welcome to my GitHub profile!
 I'm a passionate **Full-Stack Developer** specializing in building responsive web and mobile applications.
+I also have a growing interest in **Computer Vision**, where I explore how machines can interpret and understand visual data.
 I enjoy architecting efficient solutions and tackling complex challenges through clean, maintainable code.

 ## 🚀 About Me

 - 💻 Currently working with: **Node.js, React, Flutter, and Rust**
-- 🌱 Learning: **Cloud Architecture & Advanced System Design**
+- 🌱 Learning: **Computer Vision & Advanced System Design**
-- 🔭 Interested in: **Compiler Design, Performance Optimization**
+- 🔭 Interested in: **AI & Machine Learning, Computer Vision, Compiler Design, Performance Optimization**
 - 📫 How to reach me: [abderrahmaneferhat93@gmail.com](mailto:abderrahmaneferhat93@gmail.com)
 - 🎯 Goal: To build scalable, performant applications that solve real-world problems